-BIOPRODUCTS.
+SBP 2123.
+MATERIALS AND PROCESSING IN SUSTAINABLE BIOPRODUCTS.
 (3) (Prerequisite: SBP 2012 or consent of instructor).
 Three hours lecture.
 Introduction to processing of sustainable biomaterials including generation of by-products; also methods for product evaluation with American Society of Testing and Materials (ASTM) standards

 SBP 2990.
 SPECIAL TOPIC IN SUSTAINABLE BIOPRODUCTS.
-(1-9)

-Credit and title to be arranged.
+(1-9) Credit and title to be arranged.
 This course is to be used on a limited basis to offer developing subject matter areas not covered in existing courses.
 (Courses limited to two offerings under one title within two academic years).

 SBP 3113.
-BIOMATERIAL PHYS MECH.
-(3) (Prerequisite: MA 1323 or equivalent).
-Two hours lecture and two hours laboratory.
-This course focuses on understanding important physical and mechanical properties of biomaterials and the relationship of these properties to manufacturing processes and product uses.
+PHYSICS OF BIOMATERIALS (3) (PREREQUISITE: SBP 1103 or consent of instructor).
+Two hours lecture and three hours lab.
+Focuses on understanding important physical properties of biomaterials and the relationship of these properties to manufacturing processes and product uses.
+Other topics will include dimensional stability, thermal & electrical properties & moisture movement.